ferasawadi/jobs-management/README.md

 > please note that to have a valid operation a valid UUID must be passed.

 the system already have a Utils Class that have useful methods to help with this obviously<br/>
-> please see `ApiUtls` for more info
+> please see [ApiUtils](src/main/java/com/payoneer/JobManagement/api/utils/ApiUtils.java) for more info

-to validate the id you can call the method `ApiUtils.validUUID(uuid)` passing the id to it to check if its valid or not.
+to validate the id you can call the method [validUUID(uuid)](src/main/java/com/payoneer/JobManagement/api/utils/ApiUtils.java#L70-L76) passing the id to it to check if It''s valid or not.

+>  [JobExecutionType](src/main/java/com/payoneer/JobManagement/api/enums/JobExecutionType.java) and [JobPriority](src/main/java/com/payoneer/JobManagement/api/enums/JobPriority.java) are enum classes that contains at least one layer of usage (minimum). please refer to them for more info
 ### API

 the schema of the API is simple and providing a generic shape that can be used to help front end programmers to perform